 How does obesity impact fertility?
+Ask IVF Expert in India

 Obesity is a complex condition that has a negative impact on people globally and is becoming a focal point in modern healthcare regarding costs, policies, and interventions.

 Obesity’s effect on reproductive function, particularly ovulatory problems, is mostly caused by endocrine mechanisms that disrupt neuroendocrine and ovarian functioning, leading to a decrease in ovulation regulation.
-Obese women have a three times higher chance of infertility compared to non-obese women.
-Studies have revealed that obese women take longer to conceive.

 Infertility can be affected by lifestyle variables such as smoking, drinking an excessive amount of alcohol, and being overweight.